pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 `
 ```

-Parameters:
-- channel (string): Channel name to list message actions for.
-- start (string): Action timetoken for the start of the range (exclusive).
-- end (string): Action timetoken for the end of the range (inclusive).
-- limit (number): Number of message actions to return.
+*  requiredParameterDescription`channel` *Type: stringChannel name to list message actions for.`start`Type: stringMessage action timetoken for the start of the range (exclusive).`end`Type: stringMessage action timetoken for the end of the range (inclusive).`limit`Type: numberNumber of message actions to return.

 ### Sample code[​](#sample-code-2)